xEmbeddedTools/xjson/Readme.md

 - Exponent notation such as `1e3` is not supported.
 Numeric lexemes of 32 or more characters are rejected.
 - Nesting depth is limited by `XJSON_MAX_NESTING_DEPTH` (17 by default); more deeply nested documents are rejected.

-Do not use `is_valid()` as proof of strict RFC 8259 conformance.
-Validate the expected input subset thoroughly before using the library in production.

 ## Tests

 The tests use Catch2, whose source is included in `tests/externals/catch2`.